Scientology in the United Kingdom: Cult-monitoring groups

 deeply concerned, and always have been".
 The Church of Scientology retaliated with a dossier about the CIC in 1997.
 This exposed Howarth's personal financial details and attempted to link him to a convicted criminal.

 Another dossier about FAIR (Family Action Information Resource) held lurid allegations about the sex life of an ex-official.

-In 1994, Lord McNair, a Scientologist and at that time a member of the House of Lords, called on the University of Hull to cancel an academic conference on religious cults.
+In 1994, Lord Duncan McNair, a Scientologist and at that time a member of the House of Lords, called on the University of Hull to cancel an academic conference on religious cults.